 Future Pacing is the process of mentally visualizing and rehearsing a future situation in order to help ensure that the desired outcome will occur.

+Eye Accessing Cues indicate which representational system a person is using.
 Movements of the eyes in specific directions that indicate visual, auditory or kinesthetic thinking.

 Epistemology is the study of how we know what we know.